 It is bad enough that you have had to deal with discrimination and/or harassment while trying to make a living.
 No one should be subjected to a hostile and/or discriminatory work environment.

-Before you set out to search for lawyers that sue for discrimination in Missouri and Kansas, gather your evidence and find a law firm with a track record of fighting for victims like you.
+Before you set out to search for lawyers who sue for discrimination in Missouri and Kansas, gather your evidence and find a discrimination lawyer with a track record of fighting for victims like you.

-What Our Discrimination Lawyers in Kansas City Will Do to Help You
+What Our Discrimination Attorneys in Kansas City Will Do to Help You

 At Holman Schiavone, we understand that your future may depend on skilled and dedicated legal representation.
-We also understand that when you contact our firm you may be at your most vulnerable, both financially or emotionally.
-Our lawyers have built a reputation for compassionately representing employees in discrimination lawsuits in Missouri and Kansas.
+We also understand that when you contact our firm you may be at your most vulnerable, both financially and emotionally.
+Our discrimination attorneys have built a reputation for compassionately representing employees in discrimination lawsuits in Missouri and Kansas.
 Our attorneys are on a personal mission to stand up for your rights and go to great lengths to fight unfair and discriminatory employment practices.

 When you come to us, our team will take the time to analyze your case and explore every legal option to protect your rights.
-Our strategy is to get the best results for you – whether through a negotiated settlement or a trial.
+Our strategy is to get the best results for you through a negotiated settlement or a trial.

 There are three core reasons you should entrust your case with Holman Schiavone: